Javi Marroquin Cheating Rumors: ‘Please Don’t Have Sympathy For Me’

 — Teen Mom Book (@TeenMomBook) January 24, 2017

 “I’m good y’all I promise.
 Please don’t have sympathy for me.
 It takes 2 people to not make a marriage work.
-It is what it is,” Javi Marroquin tweeted last night as Teen Mom 2 aired on MTV, to which people had plenty of things to say and all in support of Marroquin.
+It is what it is,” Javi Marroquin tweeted last night as Teen Mom 2 aired on MTV, to which people had plenty of things to say in support of Marroquin.

 “No reason for her to be so rude though.
 You just got back from deployment!” one person wrote, while others replied with, “yeah but it takes TWO to be mature and [civil] for the kids.
 You’re the more mature one, she loves to make a scene..,” “the way she talked to you was disrespectful in so many ways.
 I’m embarrassed for her #TeenMom2,” “I think ppl are most upset by how you are talked to and how badly you are treated.
 You’re such a good person.
 Undeserving,” and “It doesn’t make the things that she does okay though, verbal abuse is still abuse.
 Kail out of all people should know that.”